roytang/blog/content/post/2020/08/forty-two/index.md

 ---

+I almost impulse-bought a Switch yesterday, luckily a friend talked me out of it.
+Would have made a fine self-birthday gift, but my gaming backlog is still pretty ridiculous as it is.

+---

 It's a bit ironic that in last year's post [I complained about an uneventful 365 days](/2019/08/forty-one/) and look what we have now (*waves hands around*).
 I hope I didn't jinx 2020.
 Next year is a more boring number, maybe we'll have a better year?